 Selecting our overall best wine was no easy task but this 2016 Malbec is sure to be a winner no matter who’s pouring it.
 It’s an incredibly nuanced and detailed wine, promising depth and character from every sip.
-One of the highest rated wines, it’s a critic’s favourite and a rich, aromatic bottle to delight family and friends over dinner.
+One of the highest-rated wines, it’s a critic’s favorite and a rich, aromatic bottle to delight family and friends over dinner.

-Thought to be perhaps the best ever wine produced by Catena, it’s dense and fresh, full-bodied and layered, flavourful and elegant all at once.
+Thought to be perhaps the best-ever wine produced by Catena, it’s dense and fresh, full-bodied and layered, flavorful and elegant all at once.
 It’s a wine to please the masses but a bottle that you’d be forgiven for saving for yourself.
 Featuring aromas of roses and pine needles with hints of spice and tobacco, it’s a wine that just keeps on giving.
 Enjoy it for its bold and structured notes.